 Today, a visit to this small city is a step back in time, where you will see an odd mixture of cattle ranching, truck drivers, and Mother Road icons.

-Be sure to stop by the Delgadillo’s Route 66 Gift Shop and Visitor’s Center and pick up a Walking Tour Guide to Historic Seligman, which will give you a glimpse the colorful history of the once thriving railroad town.
+Be sure to stop by Delgadillo’s Route 66 Gift Shop and Visitor’s Center and pick up a Walking Tour Guide to Historic Seligman, which will give you a glimpse of the colorful history of the once-thriving railroad town.

 Just east of the Visitor’s Center is the “must-see” Delgadillo’s Snow Cap Drive-In at 217 E. Route 66.
-A Mother Road landmark through the ages, you’ll enjoy not only great road food but also a little humor that is always “served” up at the Snow Cap.
+A Mother Road landmark through the ages, you’ll enjoy great road food and a little humor always “served” up at the Snow Cap.

 There are numerous other interesting photo opportunities in Seligman, including the Rusty Bolt Souvenir and Gift Shop at 117 E. Route 66.
 Here, you’ll find some great souvenirs and many old cars and crazy mannequins to welcome you.

 At 123 E. Route 66 is the Return to the 50’s Museum and Gift Shop, which occupies an old gas station that closed in 1985.
 Also, check out the Old West Town and The Roadkill Cafe a bit further down the highway.

 From Seligman, you will head west along the longest unbroken stretch of Route 66, where you can stop at Grand Canyon Caverns to see what the earth is like 21 stories below.
 From there, you’ll soon come upon the vintage towns of Peach Springs, Truxton, Valentine, and Hackberry.